-Sudden Infant Death Syndrome (SIDS) is the sudden death of an infant younger than 1 year of age that remains unexplained after a thorough case investigation.
+Sudden Infant Death Syndrome (SIDS) is the sudden, unexplained death of a baby younger than 1 year of age that doesn’t have a known cause even after a complete investigation.
 This investigation includes performing a complete autopsy, examining the death scene, and reviewing the clinical history.

 When a baby dies, health care providers, law enforcement personnel, and communities try to find out why.
 They ask questions, examine the baby, gather information, and run tests.
 If they can’t find a cause for the death, and if the baby was younger than 1 year old, the medical examiner or coroner will call the death SIDS.